revel/revel/manual/i18n-messages.md

 1. Language cookie

     Each request the framework will look for a cookie with the name defined in the application configuration (`i18n.cookie`).
 When such a cookie is found its value is assumed to be the current locale.
-It's possible for the application to set this cookie's value in order to *force* the current locale.
+All other resolution methods will be skipped when a cookie has been found.

-2. Accept-Language HTTP header
+2. `Accept-Language` HTTP header

-    Revel will automatically parse the *Accept-Language HTTP header* for each incoming request.
-Each of the locales in the Accept-Language header value is evaluated and stored - in order of qualification according to the [HTTP specification](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.4) - in the current
+    Revel will automatically parse the `Accept-Language` HTTP header for each incoming request.
+Each of the locales in the `Accept-Language` header value is evaluated and stored - in order of qualification according to the [HTTP specification](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.4) - in the current
     Revel `Request` instance.
 This information is later used by the various message resolving functions to determine the current locale.

+    <p><div class="alert alert-info"><strong>Note:</strong> the `Accept-Language` header is <strong>always</strong> parsed and stored in the current `Request`, even when a language cookie has been found.</div></p>

 3. Default language